 Pictured Recipe: Shrimp Piccata with Zucchini Noodles

 Prediabetes, a precursor to type 2 diabetes, is a condition that occurs when your blood sugar levels are higher than typical levels.
-The number of people with the condition is rising across the country, which is concerning as prediabetes can increase your risk of developing type 2 diabetes, heart disease and experiencing other complications.
+The number of people with the condition is rising across the country, which is concerning as prediabetes can increase your risk of developing type 2 diabetes and heart disease and experiencing other complications.

 According to the Centers for Disease Control and Prevention, 86 million Americans now have prediabetes.
 That's 1 in 3 adults.
-Of those 86 million, nine out of 10 don't know they have it, and it's predicted that by 2030, 470 million people around the world will have this condition.
+Of those 86 million, 9 out of 10 don't know they have it, and it's predicted that by 2030, 470 million people around the world will have this condition.

 Fortunately, with sufficient diet and lifestyle changes, diabetes can be delayed and complications can be prevented.
 Plus, not all individuals who develop prediabetes will proceed to develop full-blown diabetes.
 Read on to learn more about prediabetes, its symptoms, the factors that may increase your chance of developing it and what you can do to help prevent it.